The Eric Whitacre Singers at Union Chapel

 Another wow factor was supplied by Joby Burgess’ percussion, which exquisitely enhanced the music – hauntingly tribal at one moment and fantastically futuristic at another – by way of a host of unusual instruments, including toy bells and a so-called Canna Sonora.
 Whitacre’s choral version of Depeche Mode’s Enjoy the Silence featuring soprano Grace Davidson was the final piece to be performed before Laura Mvula returned to the stage to sum up the evening, leading the choir in crowd-pleasing gospel.

 Whitacre is known for his blending of the old and new in a continual reinvention of a ancient musical genre.
 The evening was a token of the endless possibilities and surprising popularity of choir music.

 Photos: Andrei Grosu

-For further information about the Eric Whitacre Singers and future events visit here.
+For further information and future events visit the Eric Whitacre Singers’ website here.

 Watch an interview with Eric Whitacre on Saint Chapelle here: